+NORTH DAKOTA LEGISLATIVE

+SCORECARD

-NORTH DAKOTA LEGISLATIVE SCORECARD BASED ON THE U.S. CONSTITUTION
+BASED ON THE U.S. CONSTITUTION

-Rep. Scott Louser Lifetime Score: 58%
+Rep. Vicky Steiner Lifetime Score: 67%

 ND Scorecard 2023

 2023-2024 Regular Session Score 50%

 The Legislative Scorecard is a nationwide educational program of The John Birch Society.
 Its purpose is to create an informed electorate on how state legislators are voting.
 The Scorecard is nonpartisan; it does not promote any candidate or political party.
 Bills are selected for their constitutional implications and cost to the taxpayers.

 Please share this Scorecard in your district to inform people about your legislator's record on key votes.

 U.S. Constitution, Amendment I --- 11 C.F.R. §114(4)(c)(4) --- 616 F.2d 45 (2d Cir.
 1980)

 The following scorecard lists several key votes in the North Dakota Legislative Assembly in 2023 and ranks state representatives and senators based on their fidelity to (U.S.) constitutional and limited-government principles.

+Get Alerts

+Scan to view and subscribe to legislative

 The Constitution

-Learn more about the U.S. Constitution and our founding principles.
+Learn more about the U.S. Constitution and ou founding principles.